-For a transport project to succeed, applicable CSFs for its development and management must be identified due to individual characteristics and multiplicity of contractual arrangements of the different asset classes (road, rail, bridges, and so forth.)
-(Hwang et al., 2013).
+For a transport project to succeed, applicable CSFs for its development and management must be identified due to individual characteristics and multiplicity of contractual arrangements of the different asset classes (road, rail, bridges and so forth) (Hwang, Zhao and Gay, 2013).
 According to Ahmadabadi and Heravi (2019), project success for PPP transport projects goes beyond the traditional metrics of time, quality and cost to include the benefits from the association or cooperation for the stakeholders because of the long-term nature of such projects.
-Success can also be in terms of expected results, fulfilment of objectives from project planning to operation, and stakeholder satisfaction (Voordijk et al., 2016).
-It can be related to project management success and the bankability of completion risk as opined by Liu et al. (2015) and Owolabi et al. (2020) in their assessment of CSFs in PFI/PPP megaprojects using views from major financier stakeholders including senior lenders, equity financiers, and infrastructure financiers.
-The evaluation of CSFs offers a route for the successful execution of PPP projects (Ahmadabadi & Heravi, 2019; Osei-Kyei & Chan, 2019; Chileshe et al., 2022).
-CSFs are important activity areas in which positive results are essential to reach one's goals (Prabhudesai & Sarode, 2018; Ngullie et al., 2021).
+Success can also be in terms of expected results, fulfilment of objectives from project planning to operation and stakeholder satisfaction (Voordijk, Liyanage and Temeljotov-Salaj, 2016).
+It can be related to project management success and the bankability of completion risk as opined by Liu et al. (2015) and Owolabi et al. (2020) in their assessment of CSFs in private finance initiative (PFI)/PPP megaprojects using views from major financier stakeholders including senior lenders, equity financiers and infrastructure financiers.
+The evaluation of CSFs offers a route for the successful execution of PPP projects (Ahmadabadi and Heravi, 2019; Osei-Kyei and Chan, 2019; Chileshe et al., 2022).
+CSFs are important activity areas in which positive results are essential to reach one's goals (Prabhudesai and Sarode, 2018; Ngullie et al., 2021).

-Several studies have identified critical factors for successful PPP transportation project delivery in developing countries (Osei-Kyei & Chan, 2015; Okoro et al., 2018; Debela, 2019).
-Some of the studies focused on roads (Debela, 2019; Matta & Panchal, 2020), and single PPP elements, for instance, governance factors (South et al., 2015; Debela, 2019), traffic demand factors (Nguyen et al., 2018), project sponsors' risk management (Wang, 2015), and factors to attract private investment (Likhitruangsilp et al., 2018).
+Several studies have identified critical factors for successful PPP transportation project delivery in developing countries (Osei-Kyei and Chan, 2015; Okoro, Musonda and Agumba, 2018; Debela, 2019).
+Some of the studies focused on roads (Debela, 2019; Matta and Panchal, 2020) and single PPP elements, for instance, governance factors (South, Levitt, Dewulf, 2015; Debela, 2019), traffic demand factors (Nauyen, Likhitruangsilp and Onishi, 2018), project sponsors' risk management (Wang, 2015) and factors to attract private investment (Likhitruanasilp et al., 2018).
 Prabhudesai and Sarode's (2018) study ranked 26 CSFs according to their perceived importance among 95 concessionaires including private firms or a consortium of firms awarded the tender for project implementation in PPP road projects in India.
 However, the sampled concessionaires were under one client, the national government ministerial body; thus, the findings are not representative or generalisable within the country or indeed other developing nations.
 Debela (2019) investigated CSFs relevant to PPP implementation in the Ethiopian road sector.
 Using a representative sample of the public sector, private sector and development partners, descriptive and inferential statistical analysis were applied to responses from 53 respondents.
-The study revealed that an enabling policy, a well-organised and committed public agency, and a stable politicaland social environment are most critical in PPP road transport arrangements.
-The least ranked were public or community support, technology transfer, and a pro-investment culture.
+The study revealed that an enabling policy, a well-organised and committed public agency and a stable political- and social environment are most critical in PPPs' road transport arrangements.
+The least ranked were public or community support, technology transfer and a pro-investment culture.
 However, the small sample may have influenced these results.

 On their part, Ahmadabadi and Heravi (2019) evaluated the relationship between success criteria and CSFs in PPP projects on highway projects in Iran, focusing on different phases of development.
-CSFs were considered during the procurement phase, while success criteria were assessed during the construction, operation, and final transfer stages.
+CSFs were considered during the procurement phase, while success criteria were assessed during the construction, operation and final transfer stages.
 The study utilised PLS-SEM analysed using PLS-SEM and subsequently, a case study of two national projects.
 The study found that private sector capability has a direct effect on project success during the construction period and government capability is very effective during the project operation stage.
 The study defined project success beyond time, quality and cost, to include innovation, technology, cooperation and knowledge transfer among stakeholders and benefits to the public or user during the operation stage.